zainkarim/pixi-cli/README.md

 - `--sharpness factor`: Adjust the sharpness by the given factor.
 - `--box_blur radius`: Apply box blur with the specified radius.
 - `--gaussian_blur radius`: Apply Gaussian blur with the specified radius.
+- `--reduce_noise`: Reduce noise in the image.
+- `--edge_detect`: Detect edges in the image
 - `--bw`: Convert the image to black and white.
 - `--invert`: Invert the colors of the image.
+- `--thumbnail width height`: Create a thumbnail of the specified size.
+- `--compression quality`: Compress the image to the specified quality (0-100).
 - `--size`: Get the size of the image.
 - `--metadata`: Fetch the metadata of the image.
 - `--rotate90`: Rotate the image 90 degrees clockwise.